Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 The tutorial is designed as follows: baseline instructions are given for the fully coupled model (with deep ocean), and additional details are provided where applicable (in bold) for the slab mixed-layer ocean model.

-Resource and files for this tutorial should be downloaded [here](/assets/data/FOAM_files_26Apr2022.tar.gz).

 # Requirements

 Before starting anything, you need to correctly configure your environment by loading the appropriate modules: